Facebook Pixel Tracker

 Hero image by Neosha Gardner

-Working a 9-to-5 desk job comes with a few guarantees you can be sure of: how much you’re getting paid, a yearly assessment of your work, and the ability to negotiate a pay increase after working there a certain amount of time.
+Working a 9-to-5 desk job comes with a few guarantees you can be sure of: how much you’re getting paid, a yearly assessment of your work, and the ability to negotiate a pay increase after working there for a certain amount of time.

 When you’re freelancing, you have to determine all these things on your own.
 And what’s more, there are no guarantees on what you should be paid and if you’ll ever be due a raise.
 Where do you start?
 How do you know when to change things up and start charging more?